 I want to gain back the confidence I had when I was working in offices or marketing real estate where I made an impact through the way I dressed.
-My signature was “smart-casual.”
-They were not expensive and secondhand shops can offer good solutions, but as much as possible try to look for quality.
+My signature style then was smart-casual.
+They were not expensive and secondhand shops can offer good solutions, but as much as possible, I try to look for quality.

 Our society treats people who are well-dressed positively.
 Whether we like it or not, appearance counts.
 My Mama told me when I was young, “even if we are poor, we have to dress presentably.”
 She struggled very hard to make me finish school all the way through and she was there to remind me about the importance of proper dressing.
 Women are the glue in most societies.
 We need more women as decision-makers, so it is vital that women become as visible and confident as possible.

 © Photos by Eldar Einarson